-Intervention in the sense of underwater intervention describes tasks where some physical action is performed which intervenes with the underwater environment.
+Underwater intervention describes tasks where some physical action is performed which intervenes with the underwater environment.
 The oil and gas industry in particular employs large, 150hp+ hydraulic work class ROVs to perform heavy duty intervention tasks requiring hundreds of pounds of force to pull in heavy cables, adjust torque valves, cut cables and carry heavy loads.
 Tasks such as these may be considered heavy intervention tasks.
-These vehicles have been in use since the early 1980s but have only recently come into the public awareness when they became key components of the effort to contain the oil spill resulting from explosion aboard the Deepwater Horizon in the Gulf of Mexico.
+These work class vehicles have been in use since the early 1980s, but have only recently come into the public awareness when they became key components of the effort to contain the oil spill resulting from explosion aboard the Deepwater Horizon in the Gulf of Mexico.

 SeaView Systems typically works with lighter loads and tools than work class ROVs.
 These tools generally aren’t as powerful as their larger cousins but instead provide great precision and finesse.

-Our tools range from 3rd party tools such as our 5-function manipulator and single function grabber to a wide range of job specific tools designed and developed by the SeaView team.
+Our light intervention tools range from 3rd party tools such as our 5-function manipulator and single function grabber to a wide range of job specific tools designed and developed by the SeaView team.

 Many of our projects require specialized tools to perform specific tasks.
 Examples of such tools are the 40′ tall 3D Sonar Modelling Tool and the Smart Grapple Tool.
-Both of these tools were designed, fabricated, commissioned and successfully deployed in the first quarter of 2010.
-The complexity of these tools and the short development lead time speaks to SeaView’s capacity to meet our client’s requirements for sophisticated tooling developed in a limited time.
+Both of these tools were designed, fabricated, commissioned and successfully deployed within a very short timeframe.
+The complexity of these tools and the short development lead time speaks to SeaView’s capacity to meet our client’s requirements for sophisticated intervention tooling developed in a limited time.

 The Smart Grapple tool was developed as part of a $1.4 billion joint venture project to construct an ultraviolet filtration plant on the Catskill and Delaware aqueduct systems feeding New York City.